algae-elbaum/Nuclear-Clone/README.md

 # Nuclear Clone
-A clone of the game Nuclear Throne made in the Godot game engine.
+The bare beginnings of a clone of the game Nuclear Throne, made in the Godot game engine.

 See progress directory for roadmap and brief description of what's been implemented.
+Further work is not planned.

 If you just want to take a look at some code, look for \*.gd files in src/